 Who you are as a Person Matters in a DUI

-These important facts need to be placed front and center stage in every DUI case .Getting to Know You
+These important facts about who you are as a person need to be placed front and center stage in every DUI case .Getting to Know You.

-Often, we're asked question like, “Doesn’t it matter at all that I’ve never been in any kind of trouble before?”
+Often, my team and I get asked question like, “Doesn’t it matter at all that I’ve never been in any kind of trouble before?”

-While the answer is “yes,” there is a lot more to it than just that.
+While the answer is “yes,” there is a lot more to it than just a clean record.

-There is a concept called “social capital” that refers to things like a person’s social standing, their job, their education, perhaps a title, and the kind of family support they have.
+There is a concept called “social capital” that refers to things like a person’s social standing, meaning their job, their education, standing in the community, and the kind of family support they have.

-While such capital is not synonymous with money, most people who have such capital typically live comfortably, or reasonably so.
-Thus, it is unavoidable, in talking about “social capital,” to also be speaking, at least to some extent about socioeconomic status (SES).Who are You?
+While such capital is not synonymous with money, the 2 things aren't totally unrelated, either.
+Thus, it is unavoidable, when talking about “social capital,” to also be speaking, at least to some extent, about socioeconomic status (SES).Who are You?